Denmark 1672-GK ducat Fr-140

 SB924-1101r.jpg

-This specimen was lot 1101 in Stack's Bowers sale of the L. E. Bruun Collection (Copenhagen, September 2024), where it sold for €12,000 (about US$13,299 including buyer's fees).
+The first specimen was lot 1101 in Stack's Bowers sale of the L. E. Bruun Collection (Copenhagen, September 2024), where it sold for €12,000 (about US$13,299 including buyer's fees).
 The catalog description[1] noted,

 "Beautiful Nearly-Choice Ducat with Stunning Luster, DENMARK.
 Ducat, 1672/1.
 Copenhagen Mint.
 Christian V. NGC MS-62.
 Mintmaster: Gotfred Krüger (GK).
 Engraver: Jeremias Hercules.
 A VERY SCARCE coin in a highly desirable state of preservation, offering sunny and bright luster.
 Bold details and limited handling round out this example's attributes, and make it certain to capture much attention.
 Ex: Countship of Brahesminde Collection (Private Sale - 1922).
 Ex: Peter v.
 Hemmert Collection (Copenhagen - 2/1807) Lot # 122."

 This type was struck 1671-74, all with initials GK.
-Some have "CHRISTIAN V", as here, and some have "CHRIST V" on the obverse (KM 340.2).
+Some have "CHRISTIAN V", as on the first specimen, and some have "CHRIST V" on the obverse (KM 340.2, see the second specimen).

 Recorded mintage: unknown.

-Specification: 3.49 g, 0.979 fine gold, 25.5 mm diameter, this specimen 3.45 g.
+Specification: 3.49 g, 0.979 fine gold, 25.5 mm diameter, the first specimen 3.45 g, the second specimen 3,39 g.

-Catalog reference: Fr-140; KM-340.1; Hede-2; Sieg-85; Schou-1; Bruun-6775.
+Catalog reference: Fr-140; KM-340.1; Hede-2; Sieg-85; Schou-1; Bruun-6775. the second specimen is KM 340.2, Fr-140; Hede 2.

 Source: